dotnet/docs-aspire/docs/get-started/aspire-overview.md

 .NET Aspire orchestration assists with the following concerns:

 - **App composition**: Specify the resources that make up the application, including .NET projects, containers, and executables.
-- **Service discovery**: Decide what each part of an app exposes and how they discover and connect with other parts.
+- **Service discovery and connection string management**: The app host manages injecting the right connection strings and service discovery information to simplify the developer experience.

 For example, using .NET Aspire, the following code creates a local Redis container resource and configures the appropriate connection string in the `"frontend"` project with only two helper method calls: